 As a baseball fan, though, my paramount concern is what is best for the healthy and stability of the league in its entirety.
-To me, that is in Sin City — something I never ever thought I'd say as recently as ten years ago.
+Expansion cannot happen until the black sheep of the family — Oakland and Tampa Bay — are figured out.
+As far as the A's are concerned, that stability can be found in Sin City — words I never thought I'd pen ten years ago.

 Should the A's leave California, I think the organization will persevere better than a vast majority would.
 Dave Kaval and Billy Beane may be the brightest executive tandem in Major League Baseball today.
 That, and the NFL's Raiders moving from Oakland to the very same city helps in the same way a transition to a new school is eased by having an older sibling with you.